PatrickDegner/Azure_Event_Driven_Database_Ingestion/README.md

 Want some live data in your database?
 This is just one of many ways created in Azure.

-New data will become available in your database just microseconds after the creation.
+New data will become available in your database just milliseconds after the creation.

 </br>